-Figure 21: Magnetic Direct Drive implosion experiments are diagnosed to understand fundamental target physics in three general phases.
+Figure 24: Magnetic Direct Drive implosion experiments are diagnosed to understand fundamental target physics in three general phases.
 Cross-section of the MagLIF hardware.

-V-3: Local Diagnostic Effort on OMEGA
+Local Diagnostic Effort on OMEGA

-Scientific advances in High Energy Density (HED) physics are realized with an innovative research and development program of visible, ultraviolet, x-ray, gamma ray, nuclear, and particle diagnostics.
+Introduction: Scientific advances in High Energy Density (HED) physics are realized with an innovative research and development program of visible, ultraviolet, x-ray, gamma ray, nuclear, and particle diagnostics.
 Inertial Confinement Fusion (ICF) and the pursuit of ignition has been a major driver for diagnostic development for decades and this has driven many advances in diagnostics that are now being used in the wider HED community.
 The development of many diagnostics for Laser Indirect Drive (LID), Magnetic Direct Drive (MDD) and Laser Direct Drive (LDD) on the National Ignition Facility (NIF) often starts with a prototype demonstration on the Omega Laser Facility.
 There is also strong synergy between diagnostic groups at the major HED facilities: OMEGA, Z and NIF.
+It is coordinated through quarterly meetings of the Leadership Team for the National Diagnostics Working Group, which LLE is an active participant.

 The Omega Laser Facility is used to develop diagnostics for the three ignition approaches in ICF and HED experiments.
 LDD ICF implosions and focused HED experiments on OMEGA are diagnosed to understand fundamental target physics.
-For ICF the key target physics areas for each of the four phases of a LDD implosion-initial plasma formation, acceleration phase, deceleration phase, and stagnation-are highlighted in Fig. 20, including laser drive uniformity, laser imprint, laser plasma instabilities, energy coupling, shock propagation, hydrodynamic instabilities, hot-electron preheat, multidimensional effects on hot-spot formation, and residual kinetic energy.
+For ICF the key target physics areas for each of the four phases of a LDD implosion-initial plasma formation, acceleration phase, deceleration phase, and stagnation-are highlighted in Fig. 1, including laser drive uniformity, laser imprint, laser plasma instabilities, energy coupling, shock propagation, hydrodynamic instabilities, hot-electron preheat, multidimensional effects on hot-spot formation, and residual kinetic energy.
 A multi-year research and development effort is being conducted for 3-D (i.e., having three or more diagnostic lines of sight) x-ray and nuclear diagnostics to study multidimensional effects on LDD implosions during the all phases of the implosion.
 The development of primary diagnostics, including the accuracy and precision requirements, are derived from the fundamental target physics needs.
 In addition, the high shot rate on OMEGA and OMEGA EP is exploited to develop LID and MDD diagnostics for NIF and Z, respectively.
-The OMEGA EP PW laser, similar to Z-beamlet and ARC, is combined with OMEGA to develop advanced x-ray and particle probe sources for HED plasma research.

-Figure 22.
+Figure 25.
 The key target physics areas for each of the four phases of an LDD implosion

-The primary diagnostics associated with the key target physics of the initial plasma formation and the acceleration phase of an LDD implosion are listed in Fig. 21.
+The primary diagnostics associated with the key target physics of the initial plasma formation and the acceleration phase of an LDD implosion are listed in Table 6.
 Many synergies were realized with the VISAR diagnostic, which is used by all three approaches.
 Diagnostics developed for NIF on OMEGA are highlighted with an asterisk.